Humphrey Bogart: Television and radio

 Bogart rarely performed on television, but he and Bacall appeared on Edward R. Murrow's Person to Person and disagreed on the answer to every question.
 He also appeared on The Jack Benny Program, where a surviving kinescope of the live telecast captures him in his only TV sketch-comedy performance (October 25, 1953).

 Bogart and Bacall worked on an early color telecast in 1955, an NBC adaptation of "The Petrified Forest" for Producers' Showcase.
 Bogart received top billing, Henry Fonda played Leslie Howard's role and Bacall played Bette Davis's part.
 Jack Klugman, Richard Jaeckel, and Jack Warden played supporting roles.
 In the late 1990s, Bacall donated the only known kinescope of the 1955 performance (in black and white) to the Museum of Television & Radio (now the Paley Center for Media), where it remains archived for viewing in New York City and Los Angeles.
 It is now in the public domain.

 Bogart also performed radio adaptations of some of his best-known films, such as Casablanca and The Maltese Falcon, and recorded a radio series entitled Bold Venture with Bacall.

 Personal life

 Children

 Bogart became a father at age 49, when Bacall gave birth to their son Stephen Humphrey Bogart on January 6, 1949, during the filming of Tokyo Joe.
 The name was taken from Steve, Bogart's character's nickname in To Have and Have Not.
 Stephen became an author and biographer and hosted a television special about his father on Turner Classic Movies.
-The couple's second child and daughter, Leslie Howard Bogart, was born on August 23, 1952.
+The couple's second child, Leslie Howard Bogart, was born on August 23, 1952.
 Her first and middle names honor Leslie Howard, Bogart's friend and co-star in The Petrified Forest.